-Crypto-Ransomware : Your Worst IT Nightmare
+Crypto-Ransomware : Your Worst Information Technology Catastrophe

-Progent's Ransomware Restoration Services
+Progent's Crypto-Ransomware Restoration Services

-- Windows Active Directory
+- Microsoft Active Directory

 - Accounting and Manufacturing Software

-Download the Ransomware Recovery Case Study Datasheet
+Download the Crypto-Ransomware Recovery Case Study Datasheet

 File body_ransomware_recovery_contact_city.asp does not exist